 Move over commercial-size coffee filters, extra-fine bouillon strainers, and obviously, cheesecloth.
 You’ve been replaced.
 Keep reading to find out more about A Faster Way To Strain Yogurt Without Cheesecloth when transforming homemade yogurt into Greek or Icelandic yogurt.

 A while back, I received an email from a reader named Wendy.
 She designed a new way to strain yogurt and offered to send me a free one to try.
-However, I don’t normally accept freebies, so I purchased one with my own money.
-I’m telling you this just to emphasize I have not been reimbursed in any way for what I’m about to share with you.
+That’s OK sometimes.
+However, this time, I decided to buy it with my own money so I could be completely free about my opinion.

 A Portion of the Letter From Wendy: